STRATHLEVEN HOUSE, Vale of Leven Industrial Estate, Dumbarton.

 The stable block is outwith this restored area and ownership, but it is hoped that it too will one day receive such attention.
 The tall doocot though, while not fully restored, is stable and reminds us of what all large households had on the menu.

 There is talk of a secret tunnel below the house.
-It is yet to be located.
-It could have been a pipe sourcing water from the Leven or a drain back into it.
-If not a pipe then perhaps a covered channel scuh as over a lade.
+It is yet to be located, although it appears in some records as almost central from rear to front.
+It could have been a pipe sourcing fresh water from the Leven and/or a drain back of waste water into it.
+If not a pipe then perhaps a covered channel such as over a lade.
 Lades occur elsewhere alongside the Leven to supply both water and power to the mainly textile industries that once stretched along much of the west side and a few on this east side.
-A mystery still to be resolved.
+A mystery that still to be resolved.

 Today Strathleven House stands proudly in its patch of landscaped lawn and trees, undeterred by the industry around it; providing office accommodation to several small businesses.
 Still owned and run by the Scottish Historic Buildings Trust which saved it.